 This past year our Nichiren Buddhist Society offered several Group Retreats including:

-the 15th Annual Three Day, Buddha In the Park, and the Seven Day Tien Tai Mindfulness Retreat.
-And One Day Retreats on A Day of Meditation and A Day of Faith, A Day with the Buddha’s completed in the Spring and Fall.
-Our Center gave refuge through three Individual and two Couples Retreats, based on personal needs.
-In 2015 54 people attend the various Retreats, up from 24 up from the previous years and the 36 who attended in 2013.
+the 16th Annual Three Day, Buddha In the Park, and the Seven Day Tien Tai Mindfulness Retreat.
+One Day Retreats on Meditation & Mindfulness, A Day of Faith, A Day with the Buddha’s, LifeSpan Quest Retreat.
+In 2016 28 people attend the various Retreats, down from the 54 from 2015 and the 36 who attended in 2014.

 OnLine and Social Media